 In case authentication is provided by the Publisher’s website, we get the fields below from the authentication provider (the Publisher’s website) and we store them:

 - Name: The display name that the Publisher decides to show from your profile on the website (it might be a nickname or a real name, depending on the website).

-- Picture: The picture that the Publisher decides to show from your profile on the website.
+- Picture: The picture that the Publisher decides to show from your profile on the website or your name initials.

 For every chat message published by Users, we store some data fields in our databases.
 In the table below, you can find a detailed list of the fields we store and you can see the visibility of each field.
 In particular, there are three types of data visibility:

 - Public: The field is publicly displayed in real time and may remain publicly visible for a maximum time of 1 month, after which it is no more accessible to Users.
 By “publicly visible” we mean that the field could be visible to the general public or only to some authenticated Users, depending on the Publisher’s configuration.